SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 ## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (MacBook pro 16,1)
 ## &#x1F34F;  UPDATES 07.04.2020-OpenCore:
-* better way to enable Apple ALC to be Like native Mac
+* better way to enable Apple ALC
 * CPUFriend-1.2.0-DevBuild
 * WhateverGreen-1.3.8
 * Resources Folder